EpEpDragon/ORB_SLAM3/README.md

 ### Building the nodes for mono, mono-inertial, stereo, stereo-inertial and RGB-D
 Tested with ROS Melodic and ubuntu 18.04.

+**Beware!** If the Realsense SDK is not installed (Or cannot be found) the examples using realsense cameras will not be built!

 1. Add the path including *Examples/ROS/ORB_SLAM3* to the ROS_PACKAGE_PATH environment variable.
 Open .bashrc file:
   ```